NethServer/docs/administrator-manual/en/webtop5.rst

   WebTop vs SOGo
   ==============

-  WebTop and SOGo can be installed on the same machine.
+  WebTop and SOGo can be installed on the same machine, although it is discouraged to keep such setup on the long run.

-  ActiveSync is enabled by default on SOGo and WebTop, but if both packages are installed, WebTop will take precedence.
+  ActiveSync is enabled by default on SOGo and WebTop, but if both packages are installed, SOGo will take precedence.

   To disable ActiveSync on SOGo: ::